bitcraftlab/Processing-im-Park/readme.md

 ## License

-All code snippets licensed under [LGPL v 2.1](http://www.gnu.de/documents/lgpl-2.1.en.html) or later.
+All code snippets licensed under the MIT License.
+All pictures include in the repo are CC-BY-NC.